(Also known as Anterior Instability, Posterior Instability, Inferior Instability, Multidirectional Instability, Recurrent Subluxing Shoulder)

 Patients with shoulder instability may experience little or no symptoms.
-In atraumatic shoulder instability, the first sign of symptoms may be an episode of the shoulder subluxing (i.e. partially dislocating) or shoulder pain or ache either during, or following, certain activities.
+In atraumatic shoulder instability, the first sign of symptoms may be an episode of the shoulder subluxing (i.e. partially dislocating).
+In other cases, patients may initially experience shoulder pain or an ache either during, or following, certain activities.

 In severe cases of shoulder instability, patients frequently experience recurrent episodes of subluxation or dislocation of the shoulder.
 This may be associated with shoulder pain and occasionally, a ‘dead arm’ sensation which typically resolves after a few minutes rest.
 In these instances or in patients with multidirectional instability, the patient may be able to voluntarily sublux or dislocate the shoulder.
 In more severe cases, relatively minor activities such as yawning or rolling over in bed may result in a subluxation or dislocation.

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose shoulder instability.
 Further investigations such as an X-ray, CT scan, Ultrasound or MRI may be required to assist diagnosis and determine involvement of other structures (such as labral tears, rotator cuff tendinopathy or fractures).

 Treatment for shoulder instability